heavenmarshal/driving_school/homelink.md

 ![traffic light](img/trafficchartUSAJPG.jpg)

-The color blind people are allowed to obtained a driving licence provided that they can pass a test of memorizing the relative positions of the traffic lights.
+The color blind people are allowed to obtain a driving licence provided that they can pass a test of memorizing the relative positions of the traffic lights.

 ## 6. Vehicle Ergonomics